Check out this handy how-to guide will get you to your chosen resort and on the slopes as quickly and efficiently as

 Some of the best family-friendly resorts are found in BC’s interior, and as a rule they are buried in soft powder.
 Kelowna International Airport and Kamloops Airport are the main air access points, and several nearby resorts operate shuttles from both locations.

-Sun Peaks Resort is best accessed via the Kamloops, and it offers a huge range of activities for families, including horse-drawn carriage rides, snowmobiling, and dogsledding.
+Sun Peaks Resort is best accessed via Kamloops, and is one of Canada’s largest ski in/ski out destinations.
 To ski at Apex Mountain Resort southwest of Penticton, you can fly to Kelowna and drive the 1 hour 45 minutes to the resort, or fly into the Penticton Regional Airport and rent a car for the 40-minute drive to Apex.

 As its name suggests, the Powder Highway is the place to go for exceptional snow, and lots of it.
 This route boasts the world’s highest concentration of ski experiences—resort-based, backcountry, cat-, heli-, and Nordic—alongside funky mountain towns.
 A handful of natural hot springs are also nearby.

 The gateway airport to this area is the Calgary International Airport in neighbouring Alberta.
 Kicking Horse Mountain Resort just west of Golden offers big vertical and great après.
 Scenery along the 3.5-hour drive through the Rocky Mountains will make the time pass quickly.
 Farther south, Panorama Mountain Resort with its outdoor slopeside hot pools—the biggest in the country—is most commonly accessed through Calgary.
 A twice-daily shuttle service runs upon request and takes about four hours.
 The Canadian Rockies International Airport in Cranbrook is a little closer.
-Pick up a rental car and get there in about two hours.
+Pick up a rental car and get there in about two hours, or book a custom shuttle from the airport directly to the slopes.